KaviHShah/Intro-to-Python/materials/06--working-with-composite-data-types.md

 #### Key Points

-- different composite data types have different properties -Benchmarking and understanding the differnces in properties can be used to choose the best approach
+- Different composite data types have different properties
+- Benchmarking and understanding the different properties of the data types can be used to choose the best approach

 :::